Laser propulsion: Laser thermal rocket

 The laser thermal rocket (heat exchanger (HX) thruster) is a thermal rocket in which the propellant is heated by energy provided by an external laser beam.
 The beam heats a solid heat exchanger, which in turn heats an inert liquid propellant, converting it to hot gas which is exhausted through a conventional nozzle.
 This is similar in principle to nuclear thermal and solar thermal propulsion.
 Using a large flat heat exchanger allows the laser beam to shine directly on the heat exchanger without focusing optics on the vehicle.
 The HX thruster has the advantage of working equally well with any laser wavelength and both CW and pulsed lasers, and of having an efficiency approaching 100%.
 The HX thruster is limited by the heat exchanger material and by radiative losses to relatively low gas temperatures, typically 1000–2000 °C. For a given temperature, the specific impulse is maximized with the minimum molecular weight reaction mass, and with hydrogen propellant, that provides sufficient specific impulse as high as 600–800 seconds, high enough in principle to allow single stage vehicles to reach low Earth orbit.
 The HX laser thruster concept was developed by Jordin Kare in 1991; a similar microwave thermal propulsion concept was developed independently by Kevin L. Parkin at Caltech in 2001.

-A variation on this concept was proposed by Prof. John Sinko and Dr. Clifford Schlecht as a redundant safety concept for assets on orbit.
+A variation on this concept was proposed by John Sinko and Clifford Schlecht as a redundant safety concept for assets on orbit.
 Packets of enclosed propellants are attached to the outside of a space suit, and exhaust channels run from each packet to the far side of the astronaut or tool.
 A laser beam from a space station or shuttle vaporizes the propellant inside the packs.
 Exhaust is directed behind the astronaut or tool, pulling the target towards the laser source.
 To brake the approach, a second wavelength is used to ablate the exterior of the propellant packets on the near side.

 In 2022 a paper was published by researchers from McGill University proposing a laser thermal propulsion system to be used to send a spacecraft to Mars in 45 days.
 One of the main advantages of using the proposed laser thermal propulsion system for sending spacecraft to Mars is reducing astronaut exposure to cosmic rays by reducing the transit time outside of Earth's Magnetosphere.